Places to Donate Items in Indianapolis and Surrounding Areas

 The Little Timmy Project – Indianapolis

 The Little Timmy Project is a local nonprofit organization that provides support, collaborative efforts and advocacy for birthing persons in our community.
 Their goal is to promote positive pregnancy outcomes while addressing the maternal and infant health crisis in Indiana.
 TLTP has a Little Mom Shop that is a free pantry for parent and baby essentials.
-You can donate gently used or new items every Wednesday at their location in the Cornerstone Lutheran Church in Indianapolis.
+You can donate gently used or new items every Wednesday at their shop location on the East Side and the first Tuesday of the month at the Cornerstone Lutheran Church in Indianapolis.

 Popsie’s Pantry – Indianapolis